lepsmate/StableTrussOpt-MATLAB/README.md

 # StableTrussOpt-MATLAB
-Formulation of optimization program of truss structure optimization with global stability constraints in MATLAB
+Formulation of program of truss structure optimization with global stability constraints in MATLAB

 ### Pre-requisites